Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 1. **Description**: telegraf-truenas
 1. Buckets > telegraf > **Write**: Check
 1. Generate
-1. Copy the presented token, you won't be able to access it after this
+1. Write down the presented token for later, you won't be able to see it again

 Then repeat the process for Grafana:

 1. **Description**: grafana
 1. Buckets > telegraf > **Read**: Check
 1. Generate
-1. Copy the presented token, you won't be able to access it after this
+1. Write down the presented token for later, you won't be able to see it again

 ## Telegraf